CACI-International/ergo/ergo/user_guide/src/introduction.md

 Ergo is a concurrent task runner, allowing users to write scripts (which in the simple cases closely resemble typical shell scripts) to describe what they want done.
-The scripts manage all dependencies among commands and can be used to expose multiple outputs on the command-line.
+The scripts manage all dependencies while evaluating and can be used to expose multiple outputs on the command-line.

 This book serves as an introduction to ergo, describing how it works and what you